Operating Safely Under COVID-19

 People who are unable to wear a mask due to a physical or mental disability, or in order to communicate with a person who is deaf or hard of hearing, may instead wear a clear plastic face shield.
 Face shields must cover the forehead, extend below the chin, and wrap around the sides of the face.

 Physical distancing is required throughout the facility, and we’ve added indicators and signs to help everyone comply.
 A minimum of 6 feet spacing is required for any people who aren't from the same household, and that distance increases to 10 feet during physical exertion.

 This requirement is in effect no matter what you're doing, and does mean that some activities aren't possible inside The Dome at this time.

 Group size restrictions

-Group size is limited to 6 people, and individuals from different households must stay 10 feet apart all times.
-Groups must stay far away from each other.
+Group size is limited to 15 people, and individuals from different households must stay 10 feet apart all times while exercising.
+Separate groups must stay at least 20 feet away from each other and may not mix.

 Organized sports may exceed this limit only with an approved mitigation plan, submitted to The Dome management 2 weeks in advance.

 Mitigation plans from all user groups

 Much of The Dome’s traffic comes from user groups, especially youth sports organizations.
 Every such group is required to have their own mitigation plan document approved by The Dome before they can use the facility.
 Plans must include extensive details about participant screening, attendance tracking, cohorts to minimize contact, physical distancing, mask compliance, and more.